-CAAB Chats are a new program featuring monthly discussions among CAABs (Certified Applied Animal Behaviorists) about topics that matter to people who love animals.
-This month’s CAAB Chat is about Social Roles and Relationships in Dogs, and will involve a conversation about friendship, grief, jealousy, status, bullying, gratitude, and more.
-Anyone can register to listen in to the live chat (which is this Thursday, March 27, 2014 at 2 p.m.
-Mountain Standard Time) free of charge, and replays are available for a fee.
+CAAB Chats is a program featuring monthly discussions among CAABs (Certified Applied Animal Behaviorists) about topics that matter to people who love animals.
+A few years ago, along with my friend and colleagure Camille Ward, PhD, I took part in a CAAB Chat on Social Roles and Relationships in Dogs, a conversation about friendship, grief, jealousy, status, bullying, gratitude, and more.
+(If interested, you can listen to the replay for a fee.)

-There are so many questions about social roles and relationships in dogs, and this list is just a few of the ones we find particularly interesting and hope to hit on.
+There are so many questions about social roles and relationships in dogs, and this chat touched on just a few of those we find particularly interesting.

-CAABs all have a scientific and research background and many of us have worked with animals with serious behavior problems.
-We spend an inordinate amount of time thinking, reading and talking about animal behavior (not to mention a lot of time with animals themselves!)
-We love chatting about our work, which is a labor of love for all of us, and this week’s CAAB Chat is just one more opportunity to do so.
-We hope you will join us!
+Those with the CAAB certification have scientific and research backgrounds, and many of us have worked with animals with serious behavior problems.
+We spend an inordinate amount of time thinking, reading and talking about animal behavior (not to mention a lot of time with animals themselves!).
+We love chatting about our work, which is a labor of love for all of us.
+If you share that interest, I encourage you to check out the chats, both current and past.